Just some thoughts from this morning…

 I don’t know why I mention that.
 I think it’s because I’m putting together the pieces of when life changes for people.
 There’s a point where individuals start thinking differently…a point where they stop seeing things only a few feet in front of them to a point where they see things at a distance.
 It’s a tough time and I wonder if these kids had made it to that point.
 I think of how their families felt that day and I think about them today.

 Sometimes it takes a tragedy to recognize a tragedy.
 We’ve all heard the stories of people having their lives flash before their eyes.
 We’ve heard the stories of people losing their loved ones.
 We’ve heard the stories of people growing old together and having a partner pass away, only for the other to pass away not too long after.
 This is part of life, but it’s also something to look at and reflect on.
 It’s something to understand.

 I guess I need to ask that question again.
-The question I asked that night while laying in bed.
+The question I asked that night while lying in bed.
 What if the time is now?
 Right now?
 What if there’s nothing to look forward to?
 What if all the hard work we’ve put into our lives is meant to be used up to stop and look around and to enjoy at this very moment?

 What if we’re not meant to constantly gloss over our present?
 Not meant to work in the past only to prepare for the future?